Skip to main content

 2. Pat the pork dry with paper towels, then spread a thick layer of the garlic peppercorn paste all over the leg.

 3. Pour half an inch of salt into the bottom of the box.
-Cover the pork generously with salt; be sure to completely encrust the meat.
-It should be encased with salt as thick as possible so no bacteria can live.
+Cover the pork generously with salt; be sure to encrust the meat completely.
+It should be encased with salt as thickly as possible so no bacteria can live.

 5. Place the lid on top of the ham and a brick or two on top of the lid.
-Unless you have a cellar that stays very cool, you will need to place it in a refrigerator for 32 days while the salt draws out the moisture.
+Unless you have a very cool cellar, you must place it in a refrigerator for 32 days while the salt draws out the moisture.
 Turn it occasionally.

 6. Remove the ham from the refrigerator, empty the box, and shake off any excess salt.
 Place the ham back in the box with the weighted lid on top.
 Let it sit on your kitchen counter for about five days.